cdelaitre/ci/README.md

 # CI Continuous Integration

 ## dockerimages/
-Contains scripts and files to build images based on centos6
+Contains scripts and files to build docker images from official centos/centos6

 ###Requirements :
 - docker (used version 1.4.1)